kmpf/uap/doc/source/how-to.rst

 That sequence is required to construct the indices (data structures used by read aligners).
-Other publicly available data sets (such as reference annotations or the chromosome sizes) migh also be required by the analysis.
+Other publicly available data sets (such as reference annotations or the chromosome sizes) might also be required for an analysis.
-The following configurations showcase how to get/generate that data:
+The following configurations showcase how to get or generate that data:

 ``index_mycoplasma_genitalium_ASM2732v1_genome.yaml``
     Downloads the *Mycoplasma genitalium* genome, generates the indices for